MSc-AGI/DeepJudge/README.md

 This deck shows how I think, lead, and deliver.
 It reflects ten years of building platforms where **trust, compliance, and performance** define success.
-It is not a theoretical exercise but a concrete proposal for DeepJudge’s evolution into the **defining infrastructure for legal AI**—a system that unites retrieval, reasoning, and workflow automation with enterprise-grade governance.
+It is a work sample based on public data as a proposal for DeepJudge’s evolution into the **defining infrastructure for legal AI**, a system that unites retrieval, reasoning, and workflow automation with enterprise-grade governance.

 ---